oracle-livelabs/adb/json/json-soda-ajd/json-collection/json-collection.md

-# Working with JSON collections using the SODA (Simple Oracle Document Access) API
+# Work with JSON collections

 ## Introduction